Why have a SMART regulator?

 Fault Tracing

-The simple test program can be used to quicly establish if the basic charge and load switches are working.
-This can be done over the phone and can be used to determine if the fault is in the regulator or in the rest of the system.
+and can be used to determine if the fault is in the regulator or in the

 If it is sunny, check to see if the charge light comes on indicating that charge is flowing during step 5 of the simple program.
 If no charge flows, then bridge the sol- to bat- terminals, and check again, with an external meter, for charge flow.
 This enables the charge switch to be checked.
 Put a load on the load terminal such as a light, and see it it turns on and off during steps 1-4.
 If the load does not switch off and on, then the load switch may be faulty.